Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/activities.md

 ## Teaching

 - **Optimization Algorithms**.
 2018.
 For students in MSc in the Department of Human Intelligence Systems. *Kyushu Institute of Technology*.
+Japan.

 - **Analytical Mechanics**.
 2011-2013.
 For undergraduate students in the Department of Mechanical engineering. *Medea University*.
+Algeria.

 - **Classical Mechanics**.
 2011-2013.
 For undergraduate students in the Department of Science and Technology. *Medea University*.
+Algeria.

 ---